-Transmission of the largest command value The largest command value determined by the heating actuator is actively transmitted to the bus.
+Transmission of the largest command value

+The largest command value determined by the heating actuator is actively transmitted to the bus.
 This parameter decides when a telegram is transmitted via the "Largest command value" object.
-This parameter is visible only if the only on change only cyclical

-"Largest command value" function is enabled.
+This parameter is visible only if the "Largest command value" function is enabled.